UKPLab/iwcs2017_disambiguation_causality_lexical_markers/README.md

 # Disambiguation of Neural Disambiguation of Causal Lexical Markers Based on Context

 Causation is part of the human mental model of reasoning, so it is crucial the understanding of causal relations in text in order to build the causal reasoning expressed by an human in a piece of text.
 This work is focused on the disambiguation of the causal meaning of lexical markers or discurse connectives.
 The disambiguation system is based on deep learning and the use of dense vector spaces to represent the meaning of the input utterances.
-The data used is the AltLex Corpus (Hidey and McKeown, 2016), and the results reached outperform the state-of-the-art on that corpus.
+The data used is the AltLex Corpus (Hidey and McKeown, 2016) ([https://github.com/chridey/altlex](repository "repository of AltLex corpus"), [https://www.aclweb.org/anthology/P/P16/P16-1135.pdf](paper "paper of AltLex corpus")), and the results reached outperform the state-of-the-art on that corpus.

 Please use the following citation: